Marsfeldt/RESQ_Patient_RASA/README.md

 %LOCALAPPDATA%\Android\Sdk\platform-tools
 ```

-Now you need to setup a virtual device to develop the mobile application, which you can do by following these instructions:
+Now you need to set up a virtual device to develop the mobile application, which you can do by following these instructions:
 If you are running an intel processor you need "HAXM"
 ```
 https://github.com/intel/haxm/wiki/Installation-Instructions-on-Windows
 ```
-If you are running an AMD processor you need to enable SVM - Virtualization in your bios settings and enable these windows features
+If you are running an AMD processor you need to enable SVM - Virtualization in your bios settings and enable these Windows features
 ```
 Hyper-V
 Virtual Machine Platform